-BMI, post-exercise knee laxity change tied to OA progressionAugust 21st, 2012 in Arthritis & Rheumatism
+BMI, post-exercise knee laxity change tied to OA progressionAugust 21, 2012 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay) -- In patients with osteoarthritis (OA) of the knee, changes in knee joint laxity during stair climbing or other repetitive physical activity and baseline body mass index (BMI) are associated with disease progression, according to a study published online Aug.
 8 in Arthritis & Rheumatism.